Arjun Bijlani

-Arjun Bijlani (born 31 October 1982) is an Indian actor who predominantly works in Hindi television and reality shows.
+Arjun Bijlani (born 31 October 1982) is an Indian actor who predominantly works in Hindi television.
+He made his television debut with Ekta Kapoor's show Kartika on Hungama TV.
+Bijlani is best known for his roles in Left Right Left, Miley Jab Hum Tum, Meri Aashiqui Tum Se Hi, Naagin and Ishq Mein Marjawan.

-Bijlani made his television debut with Ekta Kapoor's show Kartika on Hungama TV.
-Subsequently, he proved himself as a leading star with his performances in various well-known shows like Left Right Left, Miley Jab Hum Tum, Meri Aashiqui Tum Se Hi, Naagin, Kavach, Pardes Mein Hai Mera Dil, Ishq Mein Marjawan and Roohaniyat.
 On the non-fictional front, he participated in Jhalak Dikhhla Jaa 9 and Smart Jodi and hosted Dance Deewane.
-Arjun's first Bollywood film Direct Ishq was released in 2016.
+Bijlani's first Bollywood film Direct Ishq was released in 2016.
 In 2020, he debuted into digital world with the web series State Of Siege on ZEE5.
 In 2021, he participated in Fear Factor: Khatron Ke Khiladi 11 and emerged as the winner.
+He is also the winner of the reality show Rise and Fall.